JordanMartinez/purescript-jordans-reference/22-Projects/benchmark/ReadMe.md

 ## Generating benchmark results

-1. Run the benchmark via one of the commands in the next section
+1. Bundle and run the benchmark via one of the commands in the next section
 2. It will output a file in the freshly-created `tmp` directory
 3. Upload the outputted file to [hdgarrood's Benchotron SVG Renderer](http://harry.garrood.me/purescript-benchotron-svg-renderer/)
 4. Download the graph as an SVG or PNG